onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 - Move external calls to the end of functions.
 If this can’t be done, make extremely sure that state manipulation across functions won’t be possible.

-## Design Patterns to avoid external calls:

-The more ideal scenario is to try and avoid external calls where possible.
-This is particularly apparent when ether needs to be sent around, across contracts.
-It’s a potential cascade of calls.

-### Push vs Pull & Asynchrony

-A recommendation around this is to move to a pull vs push system.
-For example, let’s say a DAO needs to be paid out.
-The funds are sent to that address.
-Instead of in the same transaction, sending & splitting the funds when it reaches the DAO, the DAO simply logs that it received funds.
-Now, each participant who was supposed to receive must go and withdraw their funds from the DAO when they want to.
-So, now the call stack is reduced and attack space is reduced.

-Generally, although asynchrony sometimes requires multiple transactions, it is a safer pattern in general, because you reduce the potential attack space.
-In the future of Ethereum, with lower block times & potentially having to interact across shards, asynchrony might become a more needed pattern besides just for security concerns.

 ### Gas Manipulation Attacks

 Manipulating the amount of elements in an array can increase gas costs substantially, forcing a lock up to a certain gas limit.
 Taking the previous example, of wanting to pay out some stakeholders iteratively, it might seem fine, assuming that the amount of stakeholders won’t inflate too much.
 The attacker would buy up, say 10000 tokens, and then split all 10000 tokens amongst 10000 addresses, causing the amount of iterations to increase, potentially forcing a lock.